Katie Waissel

-Katie Waissel (born 27 January 1986) is an English singer-songwriter who came into the public eye when she finished seventh in the seventh series of The X Factor.
+Katie Waissel (born 24 January 1986) is an English singer-songwriter who came into the public eye when she was the tenth contestant eliminated in the seventh series of The X Factor finishing in seventh place.
 She is also known for being a housemate in Celebrity Big Brother 18, where she finished in eighth place.

 Career

 2008–10: Early career and Green Eyed World

 In mid-to-late 2009, Waissel starred in an interactive, online reality show Green Eyed World, sponsored by Sprite.
 The show focused on her journey in the US and Europe in hopes of a record label in 14 episodes of roughly 5 minutes in length each.
 Sprite experimented with the world's first YouTube/Facebook digital connection.

 During her time on the show, Waissel shot a music video for her song "Live and Learn", and released a five-track EP, Songs from Under the Covers under "KatieVRecords".
 A song recorded at the time, a duet with The Private Life of David Reed "Moving Mountains", later appeared on their self-titled album during her time on The X Factor under the alias "Lola Fontaine".
 Waissel has been on tour with East 17 and Andy Abraham Sometime after the show, Waissel performed in Hollywood for Paris Hilton together with friend and fellow contestant X Factor Storm Lee.